KIDS TEETH

 When and how should I start cleaning my baby’s teeth?

-Children should only use a small amount of age appropriate toothpaste, making sure they spit out the excess and do not not swallow it- try to encourage no rinsing, this allows the fluoride in the toothpaste to work to its full potential.
+Children should only use a small amount of age appropriate toothpaste, making sure they spit out the excess and do not swallow it- try to encourage no rinsing, this allows the fluoride in the toothpaste to work to its full potential.

 It is advised for an adult to assist in brushing of a night.
 This is because most children lack the hand skills to brush properly until around 8-9 years old.